 If you’re looking for a short-term agreement rather than one spread out over several years, choosing a hire purchase can turn out to be an expensive route.

 5. Missing or late payments could affect your credit score

 It’s usual for a hire purchase agreement to be registered with credit agencies.
 So if over the term, you miss a payment or even make a late payment, it will be flagged on your credit report and may affect your credit score or even your ability to borrow in the future.

 Hire purchase advantages and disadvantages at a glance

 |Fixed interest rates||Car can be repossessed if you don’t make payments|

 |Spread the cost over a number of years||Contract terms can be quite long|

 |Own the car at the end of agreement||Won’t own the car until final payment is made|

 There are always advantages and disadvantages to any financial decision.
 Whereas hire purchase is a great finance option to get your hands on the car you want straight away, it’s not always right for everyone.

-Before deciding whether hire purchase is the right option to finance your vehicle, it’s important to weigh up all the advantages and disadvantages alongside your own personal and financial circumstances to ensure you choose the best option for your needs.
+Before deciding whether a hire purchase is the right option to finance your vehicle, it’s important to weigh all the advantages and disadvantages alongside your own personal and financial circumstances to ensure you choose the best option for your needs.